IgnisPK/HR_PowerBI_Dashboard/README.md

 This project is part of my Power BI portfolio and was created to practice building a complete dashboard from an HR dataset.

-My focus was on report structure, clear visual choices, DAX calculations, grouped categories, and making the data easier to compare across employee groups.
+The goal was to create a clear Power BI report that makes HR data easier to explore and compare.

 Feedback is welcome.